Coder-Gaurav997/The-Uncertainity-Algorithm-Book-PDF/README.md

 ## 📌 Who This Book Is For

-- Students (Class 9–12)
+- Students
-- Beginners in Physics
+- Beginners in Quantum Mechanics
 - Curious learners
 - Anyone interested in understanding the quantum world